 Everything good comes from God

-Moses wrote the first five books of the Bible, Genesis, Exodus, Leviticus and Deuteronomy.
-In the last book Moses wrote about when Israel is going to elect a king and how this king needed to behave.
+Moses wrote the first five books of the Bible, Genesis, Exodus, Leviticus, and Deuteronomy.
+In the fifth book Moses wrote about when Israel is going to elect a king and how this king needed to behave.
 In Deuteronomy 17:18 it says that the king needed to write down all these five books for himself and read them all the days of his life.
 Why did God say that?
 It was Gods wisdom, not human wisdom, to help the king in his struggle against himself, to keep his heart humble, understanding that everything good comes from God.

 By marrying someone

-What’s in your heart
+What is in your heart

 Returning to their Israel